JoanDoe11/Machine-Learning-Twitter-Sentiment-Analysis/README.md

 Stemming helps reduce a word to its stem form because it often makes sense to treat related words in the same way.
 It removes suffices (-ing, -ly..).
 Lemmatizing derives the root form of a word.
 It's more axxurate than stemming as it uses a dictionary-based approach - the morphological analysis to the root word, but stemming is faster than lemmatizing because it simply chops off the end of the word.

 Vectorizing data is the process of encoding text to a numeric form in order to create feature vectors, so that machine learning algorithms can understand the data.

-# Libraries used

-* csv - module which implements classes to read and write tabular data in CSV format. csv.reader returns a reader object which will iterate over lines in the given csvfile.
-* collections.Counter - a container that keeps track of how many times equivalent values are added. (value:frequency)

-# Solution

-Features used in this ML algorithm are sets of words from the same tweet.